brunokc/pve-kernel-builder/README.md

 ---

 ### Configuration

 By default, after the kernel is installed, the patch will be *inactive* (i.e. the kernel will behave like this patch was never applied).
-To activate it you have to add `intel_iommu=relax_rmrr` to your Linux boot args.
+To activate it you have to add `relax_rmrr` to the `intel_iommu` option on your Linux boot args.

 In most distros (including Proxmox) you do this by:

 1. Opening `/etc/default/grub` (e.g. using `nano /etc/default/grub`)
 2. Editing the `GRUB_CMDLINE_LINUX_DEFAULT` to include the option:

     - Example of old line:
         ```
         GRUB_CMDLINE_LINUX_DEFAULT="quiet intel_iommu=on iommu=pt intremap=no_x2apic_optout"
         ```